 In 1967, he founded and became the executive director of the Collegeville Institute for Ecumenical and Cultural Research.
 At present he serves as its president.

 He was involved and chaired numerous theological ecumenical discussions both nationally and internationally.
 He served as the Catholic co-chair of the international dialogue between classical Pentecostals and Roman Catholics from 1972-1992.
 For fifteen years he also served as consultant to the Pontifical Council for Promoting Christian Unity, the Vatican ecumenical office.
 He was a member of the international dialogues with Disciples of Christ, the World Alliance of Reformed Churches, and the national dialogues with Lutherans and Presbyterians.
 The Catholic Theological Society of America also awarded him the John Courtney Murray Award for distinguished contributions to theology and the church.

 At the age of seventy-five he began writing poetry seriously.
-Today, at ninety-one, he has authored four books of poetry, along with numerous other publications.
+He has authored five books of poetry, along with numerous other publications.
 Kilian is well known for saying that he does not write “pious verse or inspirational verse,” rather he writes about people who had big problems.
 “They had big problems with God, they had big problems with people around them, and they made terrible mistakes.
 People like us.
 Their relationship with God was not an easy one.”

 Poetry by Kilian McDonnell, OSB:

 Swift, Lord, You Are Not (SJU Press, 2003)